GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 Modules can set props on descendant modules whichever number of levels below in the component hierarchy, and it is done directly, i.e. without involving the modules in between or affecting their props.
 In the structure above, "module1" can set a prop directly on "module3" without going through "module2".

-Setting props is done through functions `initModelProps($module, &$props)` and `initRequestProps($module, &$props)`.
+Setting props is done through functions `initModelProps($componentVariation, &$props)` and `initRequestProps($componentVariation, &$props)`.
 A prop must be implemented in either function, but not on both of them. `initRequestProps` is used for defining props that depend directly on the requested URL, such as adding a classname `post-{id}` to prop `"class"`, where `{id}` is the ID of the requested post on that URL. `initModelProps` is used for everything else.

 Setting props is done at the very beginning: Immediately after obtaining the component hierarchy, PoP Engine will invoke these 2 functions **before anything else** (i.e. before getting the configuration, fetching database data, etc).
 Hence, with the exception of the functions to create the component hierarchy (i.e. `getSubmodules` and those inner functions invoked by `getSubmodules`), every function in the `ComponentProcessor` can receive `$props`.